chai-studio/chai-studio.github.io/about.md

 Hi, I’m the indie creator behind **CHAI Studio**.

-I’m exploring how **AI and the Humanities** can create more curious, caring ways of learning.
+I’m exploring how **AI and Chinese Humanities** can create more curious, caring ways of learning.
 For now, I’m building one tiny product every week—testing ideas like:

 - 📝 Apps for kids & parents (like a cartoon-style diary)
 - 📚 Reading companions for my students